raphaelquast/beatstep/README.md

 <details><summary>:white_circle: <strong>ENCODERS</strong></summary>

 The `transpose-encoder` can be used to transpose the note-assignments of the buttons.
 (a red button-color indicates that the lower-left button is at the note C-2, C-1, C0, C1, etc.)
+> The info-message also tells you the current assignment of the lower-left button (e.g. `button 9`)

 - `encoder 1-4` and `9-12` : control the first 8 parameters of the selected device